fenago/rabbitmq-jupyterlab/Lab_8_cb.md

 toward the nodes of the cluster is performed in parallel, so the overhead does not grow linearly with the number of nodes.
-On the other side, the replication is usually limited to two or three replicas at the most, as we saw in [Chapter 7](https://subscription.packtpub.com/book/application_development/9781849516501/7){.link}, [*Developing High-availability Applications*]{.emphasis}.
+On the other side, the replication is usually limited to two or three replicas at the most, as we saw in [Lab 7](https://subscription.packtpub.com/book/application_development/9781849516501/7){.link}, [*Developing High-availability Applications*]{.emphasis}.